ml-research/vlol-dataset-gen/README.md

 - `index_start` (int, 0) -> Start rendering images at index (index_start)
 - `index_end` (int, None) -> Stop rendering images at index (does not render index_end).
   If None the train generator stops rendering at dataset_size.
+- `output_path` (str, 'output/image_generator') -> path to the output directory where the datasets are generated.

+- `classification_rule` (str, 'theoryx') -> The classification rule used for generating the labels of the dataset.
+The available rules can be found in the example_rules folder: 'theoryx', 'easy', 'color', 'numerical', 'multi', 'complex', 'custom\'.
+Use the custom rule to define your own personal rule.
-- `description` (str, MichalskiTrains) -> The train descriptions we want to generate.
+- `description` (str, 'MichalskiTrains') -> The train descriptions we want to generate.
 Either 'MichalskiTrains' or 'RandomTrains'.
 The 'RandomTrains' descriptions are generated randomly.
 The 'MichalskiTrains' descriptions are generated according to specific distributional assumptions defined by Muggleton [[2]](#2).
-- `visualization` (str, Trains) -> The way we want to visualize the train descriptions.
+- `visualization` (str, 'Trains') -> The way we want to visualize the train descriptions.
 Either as 'Trains' or 'SimpleObjects'.
-- `background_scene` (str, base_scene) -> Scene in which the trains are set: 'base_scene', 'desert_scene', 'sky_scene'
+- `background_scene` (str, 'base_scene') -> Scene in which the trains are set: 'base_scene', 'desert_scene', 'sky_scene'
   or 'fisheye_scene'
 - `with_occlusion` (bool, False) -> Whether to include train angles which might lead to occlusion of the individual train attributes

 - `save_blender` (bool, False) -> Whether the blender scene is saved.
   Only recommended for small image counts as the blend files are of rather big size.
 - `high_res` (bool, False) -> Whether to render the images in high resolution (1920x1080) or standard resolution (480x270)